The breaststroke kick is more technical than it might seem at first glance. That’s why learning its movements can sometimes be a bit difficult.

 To make it easier for you to learn this swimming technique, we have devised the following sequence of dry land exercises that you can practice at your leisure at home.

-Standing Individual Leg Kick
+Standing Single Leg Kick

 In this first dry land exercise, you learn to execute the different phases of the breaststroke kick, one leg at a time:

 The initial position is simply standing upright with both feet close together and arms at your sides.
 Then execute the different phases of the kick with your right leg:

 - Recovery: Bend your right knee, so that you bring your heel towards your buttocks.
 At the same time, flex your foot towards your shin (dorsiflexion).